spaceoddite/pulumi-azure-vm-component-resource-python/README.md

-# pulumi-azure-vm-component-resource-python
+# virtual Machine component resource
-Azure virtual machine as a component resource in python
+Azure virtual machine as a pulumi component resource in python